richelbilderbeek/boost_graph_cookbook_1/misc/de_gruyter.md

 > Keywords should describe the content of your publication as concisely
 > as possible in order to ensure quick thematic classification and better searchability.
 Your list of keywords of terms should ideally NOT include words or terms that already used in the title of your book.
 Please provide 5 keywords (in the order of their importance).

-1. C++ library
+1. Boost.Graph
-2. Boost.Graph
+2. graph library
-3. graph library
+3. C++ library
 4. Boost library
 5. graphs
+6. applied mathematics

 ### G. TABLE OF CONTENTS: